 BayCare Urgent Care

-As cold and flu season approaches, it’s important to remember a simple, easy and effective way to prevent spreading germs and to help yourself and others stay healthy: washing your hands with soap and water.
+It’s important to remember a simple, easy and effective way to prevent spreading germs and to help yourself and others stay healthy: washing your hands with soap and water.

 Whether it’s at your home or office, having clean hands can help stop the spread of germs in a community, according to the Centers for Disease Control and Prevention (CDC).
 It notes that in a hospital, health care providers who practice proper hand hygiene can help prevent infections.
 But did you know that there’s a right way to wash your hands?
 The CDC suggests these five steps:

 The CDC recommends that you wash your hands often, particularly when you might get germs on your hands: